 The LCR restoration project has a small array of sensors (N=9) that track temperature (°C) and conductivity (μS/m) of water near the oyster reef restoration site.
 To retrieve the data from these sensors, the sensor must be physically removed from the water and the associated data files are downloaded from the receiver (Figure 2, Box A2).
 Sensors are serviced bi-weekly to ensure functionality.

 An individual sensor data file with 14-days worth of observations contains about 900 lines of data and a total of about 450 observations.
 While the observations are collected automatically, there are still opportunities to introduce errors when these data are collected.
 This can include incorrect naming of files once downloaded to a laptop in the field, copying over files on the laptop erroneously, or failing to “start” the sensor once redeployed.
 Reducing these error opportunities will ensure a continuous sensor stream of interrupted measurements.
-I will develop existing protocols to minimize these errors.
+I will develop existing protocols to minimize these procedural errors related to data retrival.
 I will review these protocols and revise as necessary as part of my data workflow development.

 QA/QC during data entry